taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 Now, you have seen both variations of lifting state: lifting state up and lifting state down.

 In the first example, the "Search a List"-example, the state had to be lifted up to share the `query` property in two child components.
 The `Search` component had to manipulate the state by using a callback, but also had to use the `query` to be a controlled component.
 On the other hand, the 'SearchableList' component had to filter the list by using the `query` property.
-Another solution would have been to pass down the `query` property to the `List` component and let the component deal with the filtering.
+Another solution would have been to pass down the `query` property to the `List` component and let the component deal with the filtering itself.

 In the second example, the "Archive in a List"-example, the state could be lifted down to keep the state maintainable in the long run.
 The parent component shouldn't be concerned about state that isn't used by the parent component itself and isn't shared across multiple child components.
 Because only one child component cared about the archived items, it was a clean code refactoring to lift the state down.